kburke/UMLS-SQL-Server-scripts/README.md

 # UMLS-SQL-Server-scripts
-SQL Server scripts for installation and us of UMLS
+SQL Server scripts for installation and use of UMLS